devops-works/binenv/README.md

 With a distribution passed as an argument (e.g. `binenv update kubectl`), it will only update installable versions for `kubectl`.

+When updating the cache, you can control fetch concurrency using the `-c` flag.
+It defaults to 8 which is already pretty high.
+Do go crazy.
+This setting is mainly used to set a lower concurrency and be nice to GitHub.

 Note that Github enforces rate limits (e.g. 60 unauthenticated API requests per hours).
 So you should update all distributions (e.g. `binenv update -f`) with caution. `binenv` will stop updating distributions when you only have 4